r0zymnuk/Ordo/README.md

 requirements.txt  This file contains python modules needed to import to make this app work. db.py   In this file I create connection to my MongoDB cluster. decorators.py   Here I put path decorator @login_required
 ### main.py     Here I have an instance of my Flask app and register all blueprints I need to give desired features.
-This file contains root endpoint "/" of the app.
+This file contains root endpoint "/" of the app.\n
 */__init__.py   Files with this name make folder available to import like python modules.
 I left these files empty.
 */models.py     In files with this name I put all my Pydantic models
 ### /accounts   This folder contains files for */login */register */logout */update */profile endpoints